sparthan15/cookie-career-lead-subs/README.md

 2. A Mentor can have many Mentees, but a Mentee can only have one Mentor.
 3. A Mentee can change(unsubscribe) from a Mentor when ever he/she wants.
 4. A Mentor must publish events(Tech talk, code review..) to his/her Mentees

+## How to run
+please run unit test to see how the system should work.

+## Requirementes
+ 1. .NET 7
+ 2. C#